Anomalous and Topological Hall Effects with Phase-Space Berry Curvatures: Electric, Thermal, and Thermoelectric Transport in Magnets: Methodology and Outline

-The ordinary term $\bm{\zeta}^O$ arises from the usual Lorentz force effect of an external magnetic field $\bm{B}$, and the anomalous term $\bm{\zeta}^A$ arises from the momentum-space Berry curvature.
-The topological contribution $\bm{\zeta}^T$ derives from the real-space Berry curvature, which, in the ``weak SOC" limit, is identified with the skyrmion or topological charge density $\hat{\bf m}(\bm{r}) \cdot \partial_{r_i}\hat{\bf m}(\bm{r}) \times \partial_{r_j}\hat{\bf m}(\bm{r})$ of an arbitrary spin texture $\hat{\bf m}(\bm{r})$.
+The ordinary term $\bm{\zeta}^O$ arises from the usual Lorentz force, the anomalous term $\bm{\zeta}^A$ from the momentum-space Berry curvature, and the topological contribution $\bm{\zeta}^T$ from the real-space Berry curvature.
 All other contributions, including those arising from mixed real-momentum space Berry curvature, are negligible in the regime where our calculations are controlled.

-In the next two sections, we focus on the implications of our results obtained in the weak SOC regime ($\lambda \ll J \lesssim t$).
-In Section~\ref{sec-transport}, we derive that the Wiedemann-Franz relation between the electrical and thermal conductivities and the Mott relation between the thermoelectric and electrical conductivities at low temperatures remain valid even in the presence of phase-space Berry curvatures.
-We next express our results for the conductivities in terms of transport coefficients that are more directly related to experimental measurements, namely the resistivity, and the Seebeck and Nernst coefficients.
-The scaling of the various transport coefficients with the parameters of our theory are summarized in the table in Fig.~1.
-In Section~\ref{sec-iphe}, we use our results to explore the possibility of an in-plane Hall response which can arise in three-dimensional materials with sufficiently low symmetry.
+In Section \ref{sec-transport} we derive that the Wiedemann-Franz relation between the electrical and thermal conductivities and the Mott relation between the thermoelectric and electrical conductivities at low temperatures, and show that these are valid even in the presence of phase-space Berry curvatures.
+We then express our results for the conductivities in terms of transport coefficients that are more directly related to experimental measurements, namely the resistivity, and the Seebeck and Nernst coefficients.
+The scaling of various transport coefficients in a 3D system with the parameters of our theory are summarized in the table in Fig.~1.
+We end this Section with a discussion of the in-plane Hall effect.

-We next discuss in Section~\ref{sec-strong-soc} the crucial dependence of our results on $\lambda/J$.
-The previous sections focused primarily on the weak SOC regime where the topological and anomalous Hall responses are comparable.
-In contrast, we find that in the strong SOC regime ($J \ll \lambda \ll t$), the anomalous Hall response dominates, and the real-space Berry curvature makes a negligible contribution.
-To understand this better, we look at the example of a 2D skyrmion crystal (SkX).
-The real space Berry curvature integrated over the SkX unit cell is the Chern number, so how can this topological invariant change as we go from from weak to strong SOC?
-We show that that this occurs through a gap closing at intermediate $\lambda/J \sim O(1)$.